mahuntington/python_sql/python_sql/lessons/flask.md

 	return "hello world!"
 ```

 The `@app.get("/")` is a decorator.
-Anything that starts with `@` modifies the functionality of a function in some way.
-In this case, this decorator tells flask what requests to run the `hello` function for.
+Anything that starts with `@` modifies the functionality of the subsequent function in some way.
+In this case, this decorator tells flask which requests to run the `hello` function for.

 This route will return the text "hello world!" when our server app receives a request that matches the following information:

 - `.get` refers to the `GET` HTTP verb.
 Each request that a browser or other client makes must specify a verb.
 Each verb tells us what the route is trying to accomplish.
 There are 4 main HTTP verbs that we'll use in this lesson.
-	- GET: reading data
+	- GET: used for reading data
-	- POST: creating data
+	- POST: used for creating data
-	- DELETE: deleting data
+	- DELETE: used for deleting data
-	- PUT: updating data
+	- PUT: used for updating data
 - `"/"` refers to the path, or location, or model, that we are trying to act on

-Using just the information given in `@app.get("/")`, we can determine that we're trying to reading information from the very root of the application.
+Using just the information given in `@app.get("/")`, we can determine that we're trying to read information from the very root of the application.

 Let's start our server by running the following in the terminal: